MrPotatoManLol/QLRC-Stuff/General/Departments/Civil/Intelligence Bureau.md

 **Department Type:** Civil

-**Description:** The Department of Operations is a restricted department within the corporation.
+**Description:** The Intelligence Bureau is a restricted department within the corporation.
 All operations within the department are performed in secrecy.

 **Join Requirements:** [REDACTED]
 **Join Process:** [REDACTED]